pmeeny/CI-MS4-LoveRugby/README.md

 1 | Increased code coverage and unit tests in the checkout view.py for stripe payments |
 2 | A new release section displaying new release products |
 3 | Improved searching and filtering on the products page, a side panel filter |
-4 / Integration with a Continuous Integration application, for example: Travis CI or Semaphore CI |
+4 | Integration with a Continuous Integration application, for example: Travis CI or Semaphore CI |
-5/ Improved pagination look/feel on products page |
+5 | Improved pagination look/feel on products page |
-6/ I could have made some part of the code more generic and moved it to the util.py package(that currently contains pagination code only) |
+6 | I could have made some part of the code more generic and moved it to the util.py package(that currently contains pagination code only) |
+7 | The functionality to add and display multiple images per product |

 # Technologies Used
 ## Languages